- High temperature and humidity can affect the body's ability to regulate its temperature through perspiration.

 Treatment: Travelers should elevate their legs, wear compressions stockings, and acclimatize.

-Heat exhaustion is the body's response to an excessive loss of water and salt.
-It commonly results from overexertion in a hot, humid environment where evaporation of sweat is impaired and fluid intake has not kept pace with fluid loss.
+Heat exhaustion is mild to moderate heat illness due to exposure to high environmental heat or strenuous physical exercise when evaporation of sweat is impaired and fluid intake has not kept pace with fluid loss.
 Symptoms include exhaustion, weakness, dizziness, headache, nausea, thirst, rapid pulse, and low blood pressure.
 Body temperature is usually raised to 38.5–40°C (101.3–104°F).
-Cerebral function is normal.
+Mental function is normal.

-Treatment: Travelers should treat these symptoms immediately: find a cool, shady spot to rest, take a cold bath or shower or mist the skin with cold water and fan (to assist with evaporation), and drink cool, nonalcoholic liquids.
-Muscular cramps indicate salt depletion.
-If they occur, travelers should drink liquids with added salt: use 1 to 2 level teaspoons of salt for each liter (about 4 cups) of fluid.
+Treatment: Travelers should treat symptoms immediately: find a cool shady spot to rest, take a cold bath or shower or mist the skin with cold water and fan (to assist with evaporation), and drink cool nonalcoholic liquids.
+Muscle cramps indicate salt depletion; if they occur, travelers should drink liquids with added salt: use 1 to 2 level teaspoons of salt for each liter (about 4 cups) of fluid.
 If untreated, heat exhaustion can lead to heat stroke.
 Travelers should not take fever-reducing medications.

 Heat stroke is the most serious heat-related disorder.
-It may follow heat exhaustion or arise spontaneously in a very hot environment, even before the development of water and salt depletion symptoms.
+It may follow heat exhaustion or arise spontaneously in a very hot environment (classical heat stroke) or following strenuous exercise (exertional heat stroke), even before the development of water and salt depletion symptoms.
 Body temperature is usually above 40°C (104°F).
-Cerebral function is abnormal.
+Mental function is abnormal.

 Treatment: Victims should be cooled down as quickly as possible: remove clothing, immerse trunk and limbs in a cold bath (preferably iced) or a natural body of cold water, or (second best) mist the skin with cold water and fan.
 Medical help should be sought immediately.
+Rehydration with oral or intravenous fluids is required.
 Do not give fever-reducing medication.

 - Exposure to environmental temperatures above 35°C (95°F)